1lazyl/virt-column.nvim/README.md

 Display a character as the colorcolumn.

-## Difference between the original [virt-column](https://github.com/IronGeek/virt-column.nvim) and this virt-column
+## Difference between the forked [virt-column](https://github.com/IronGeek/virt-column.nvim) and this virt-column

 - Fix the virtual line would display even at index < 0.
   (Fix a visual bug on horizontal scroll)